 This type of foundation is useful for public buildings, office buildings, school buildings, residential quarters etc, where the ground conditions are very poor and bearing power of the soil is so low that individual spread footing cannot be provided.

 4) STEPPED FOUNDATION :

-For constructing this type of foundation, excavation is done into steps having short length and uniform thickness and the masonry work is done on the horizontal bed of concrete thus prepared.
+Another types of foundation is stepped foundation, For Stepped Foundation Construction, excavation is done into steps having short length and uniform thickness and the masonry work is done on the horizontal bed of concrete thus prepared.

 If there is any possibility of slipping of the structure bodily, R.C.C piles can be driven along its base concrete on the sloping side.

 The foundation consisting of inverted arches between the piers is known as inverted arch foundation.
 In this type of foundation, the load from the piers is transferred to the soil by constructing arches in inverted position at their at their base.
 The rise of the inverted arches is about one - fifth to one - tenth of the span and they are usually build in half-brick rings.
 The position of arches may be either along the row of piers or across the row of piers in both the directions depending upon the nature of soil and the type of land to be taken by them.

 METHOD OF CONSTRUCTION:

 For constructing this type this type of foundation;